-Below is a release from the University of British Columiba in Canada about their Clean Energy Research Centre and their new new master of engineering leadership (MEL) in clean energy engineering program.
-This is a great university located in one of the prettiest cities in the world.
+Below is a release from the University of British Columiba in Canada about their Clean Energy Research Centre and their new new master

 The recall of 11 million Volkswagen diesel vehicles highlights the challenges of reducing emissions from fossil fuel-powered cars.
 Fortunately, there’s an alternative and it has zero emissions.
 The fuel cell car is currently being developed by major automakers including Mercedes-Benz, Toyota and Hyundai.